JiayiLiuCA/Blog/src/pages/about/index.md

 # About Me

 I am front-end developer located in Toronto, Canada.
-I love to design and build applications with great UI/UX.
+I love designing and building applications with great UI/UX.

 Classical music is another of my passions.
 My most beloved composer is Johann Sebastian Bach.